HuhMonk/HuhLoco/README.md

 remember that for best networking on your multiplayer manager right and left hands should be the physics hands

 # Recommended Settings
-Settings I Would Recommend for what type of hand physics you want
+Settings I Would Recommend for what type of hand physics you want : **This is on the PhysicsHand Script**

 for bouncy like the vr game Capuchin Settings:
 - Climb Force: 1000